It is the policy of the Department to courteously receive and to investigate complaints concerning its employees.

 Upon receipt of a complaint, a notification will be prepared and sent to the complainant informing him or her that the complaint is to be investigated and that they will be contacted personally, if at all possible, by the investigator to discuss in detail the allegation(s) made against the Department employee.

-The Department has two types of complaint investigations, Personnel Complaint Investigations and Administrative Inquiries.
-An Administrative Inquiry may be conducted prior to the filing of a formal complaint.
+The Department has two types of complaint investigations, Personnel Complaint Investigations and Division Referrals.
+A Division Referral may be conducted prior to the filing of a formal complaint.
 A formal complaint is defined as a formal written allegation against a member of the Department, which could result in disciplinary action up to and including termination, and which alleges one or more of the following:

 Department policy and the Texas Government Code both require a copy of the formal complaint be presented to the employee within a reasonable time and before any disciplinary action may be imposed.

-Department policy states the investigation of a formal complaint or an Administrative Inquiry shall include:
+Department policy states the investigation of a formal complaint shall include:

 The purpose of the investigation is to seek out the facts in a particular situation and to ascertain the truth.
 The investigation or inquiry may be conducted by a Department supervisor or the Office of Inspector General.